 Thus, the Chamber established PATHS- Forward, a program that would identify and train up-and-coming leaders in the Black community.
 It was first just a dream, but with the help of local foundations and corporations, the Chamber was able to fulfill that dream with remarkable results.

-The FWMBCC graduated its ninth PATHS-Forward class in December 2018.
+The FWMBCC graduated its eleventh PATHS-Forward class in December 2020.